Tips on Storing Fruit for Optimal Use

 Fruit does not only appeal to people, if you can smell the sweetness of the fruit, so can other animals, insects, and critters.
 Investing in a few environmentally friendly pest control methods will make it all possible for you to enjoy the fruit you buy.

-- Osage orange fruit or (Hedge-apple): Whether you are familiar with this fruit all depends on the geography of where you live.
-This is not a type of citrus fruit, nor is it recommended for human consumption, although it is non-toxic to humans, though potentially irritating to the skin.
-Osage trees generally grow throughout the Midwestern United States.
-The active agent in this strange fruit is its essential oil.
+- Osage orange fruit or (Hedge-apple): Whether you are familiar with this fruit all depends on the geographics of where you live.
+This is not a type of citrus fruit, nor is it recommended for human consumption, although it is non-toxic to humans, it is potentially irritating to the skin.
+Osage trees generally grow throughout the Midwestern US.
+The active agent in this strange fruit is it’s essential oil.
 Several universities have conducted studies on Osage Orange including the University of Minnesota extension, and Iowa State University.
 According to a study by Iowa State University, the essential oil of Osage Orange is an effective natural repellent to the German cockroach among other parasites.

 - Note* squirrels are known to nibble on these

-- Apple cider vinegar: Fermentation lures fruit flies.
-Fruit is a living organism that is valuable in every stage of its development.
-After its harvest from the tree, fruit continues to evolve or mature.
+- Apple cider vinegar: Fruit is a living organism that is valuable in every stage of its development.
+After harvest, fruit continues to evolve or mature.
 We call this the process of ripening.
 As some fruits ripen, they take on different colors and flavors.
-Peaches turn deeper rose tones, and green apples turn golden, sweetening as they ripen.
+Peaches turn deeper rose tones, and green apples turn golden sweetening as they ripen.
 Cold temperatures can stunt, alter, or delay the natural ripening process.

-It’s better to know how to reroute any uprising of fruit flies than be caught off guard.
+Fermenting fruit is a lure for fruit flies.
+One way to keep them in check is to utilize apple cider vinegar, or Acv.
+Apple cider vinegar evolves by way of fermentation, and so, makes an effective fruit fly trap.
 For this you will need one glass jar with a wide mouth, one sheet of thick paper, and apple cider vinegar.
 Take the paper and fold it into a funnel.
-Cut a hole at the tip just big enough for the fruit flies to enter, and not large enough for them to easily exit.
+Cut a hole at the tip just big enough for the fruit flies to enter, though not large enough for them to easily exit.
 Pour the apple cider vinegar in the jar, leaving enough space for the funnel.
 Place the funnel in the jar, and make sure it is secure.

 Eat Fruit with Scrutiny, and Use your Discretion

 It is generally a good idea to wash off produce before eating it.
 Cutting the fruit in half before you eat it always eliminates surprises.
 As it develops while on the tree, water can enter fruits at the base of the stem.
-If water enters at that point, it may travel to the seed at the center.
-The seed may then split and the water can form mold in this part of the fruit.
+If water enters at that point, it can travel to the seed at the center.
+Often, the seed then splits, and water forms mold in this part of the fruit.
 By halving the fruit, you can easily detect this occurrence, and any bruising that you otherwise do not see on the surface.

 View an Industry Insider’s Secrets on How to Pick Watermelon.